-- Don’t leave home without the Rough Guide To Southwest USA, only $19 on Amazon!
-It’s got load of photos, national park & small town info that, together with this guide, will be your best friend on this epic road trip.
+- Don’t leave home without the Rough Guide To Southwest USA!
+It’s got loads of photos, national park & small town info that, together with this guide, will be your best friend on this epic road trip.
 Also visiting Las Vegas?
-Grab the pocket guide as well (only $10)
+Grab the pocket guide as well.

 - Even if it’s warm in Las Vegas, Grand Canyon, and Monument Valley can be chilly, especially after sunset.
 So be sure to check the weather reports and bring layers.